dcastrop/coq_ind_coind/README.md

 # Nested Induction/Coinduction in Coq

-This repository contains a way to trick Coq into having some kind of nested induction/coinduction, by nesting "finite coinductive types" that are isomorphic to an inductive type.
+This repository contains a way to trick the syntactic guardedness check of Coq, for having some kind of nested induction/coinduction by using "finite coinductive types".
+These finite coinductive types should be isomorphic to an inductive type.
+Finiteness is guaranteed by using an inductive type index for the coinductive type.

 ## The problem